TollyH/AssEmbly/Documentation/Language.md

 ## Comparing, Testing, and Branching

-Branching is similar to jumping in that it changes where in the program execution is currently taking place, however a condition is first checked before performing the jump.
+Branching is similar to jumping in that it changes where in the program execution is currently taking place, however, when branching, a condition is checked first before performing the jump.
 If the condition is not met, the program will continue execution as normal without jumping anywhere.

 The conditional jump instructions are as follows: